Ionian school (painting): Heptanese school

 Three artists carried the art of the Heptanese school outside of the Greek world.
 Spyridon Sperantzas traveled to Trieste where he had a successful active workshop.
-Efstathios Karousos finished major works in Naples. and Spiridione Roma traveled to Sicily than England.
-The art of the Heptanese School also influenced other Greek painters living outside of the Greek artistic epicenter.
-Athenian fresco painter Georgios Markou traveled to Venice and the Ionian islands.
+Efstathios Karousos finished major works in Naples. and Spiridione Roma traveled to Sicily then England.
+The art of the Heptanese school also influenced other Greek painters living outside of the Greek artistic epicenter.
+Athenian fresco painter Georgios Markou traveled to Venice and the Ionian Islands.
 Countless works were sold throughout the Greek community and Heptanese painting was the prevalent style in Greek communities.
 Many works were sent to the two major Greek monasteries Mount Athos and Mount Sinai.
 By the 1800s the school evolved and could sustain portrait painters.
 Some of the painters included Gerasimos Pitsamanos, Nikolaos Kantounis, and Nikolaos Koutouzis.
 Nikolaos Kantounis and Nikolaos Koutouzis each feature artistic catalogs with over 100 paintings.